monmima/main-aide-memoire/laravel/vuejs.md

                 });
         }

-1. Run your migration with this command:
+1. Run your migration with this command.
+The :fresh forces a new migration if one was already done.

-        php artisan migrate
+        php artisan migrate:fresh

 1. Go to your new controller file to make sure it was created.
 1. Now that your controller is created, go to your routes/api.php file.
-1. At this to your controller imports:
+1. Add this to your controller imports:

         use App\Http\Controllers\ItemController;